eqlabs/pathfinder/README.md

 ### Python setup

 Create a python virtual environment in the `py` folder.
-This is important as the node relies on this relative pathing.

 ```bash
 # Enter the `<repo>/py` directory